johntrogan/defender-docs/defender-endpoint/linux-install-manually.md

 If the Microsoft Defender for Endpoint installation fails due to missing dependencies errors, you can manually download the prerequisite dependencies.

-## Log installation issues
+## Troubleshoot installation issues

-See [Log installation issues](linux-resources.md#log-installation-issues) for more information on how to find the automatically generated log that is created by the installer when an error occurs.
+- For information on how to find the log that's generated automatically when an installation error occurs, see [Log installation issues](/defender-endpoint/linux-resources#log-installation-issues).

+- For information about common installation issues, see [Installation issues](/defender-endpoint/linux-support-install).

+- If the health of the device is false, see [Investigate agent health issues](health-status.md).

+- For product performance issues, see [Troubleshoot performance issues for Microsoft Defender for Endpoint on Linux](linux-support-perf.md).

+- For proxy and connectivity issues, see [Troubleshoot cloud connectivity issues for Microsoft Defender for Endpoint on Linux](linux-support-connectivity.md).

+- To get support from Microsoft, open a support ticket, and provide the log files created by using the [Microsoft Defender for Endpoint client analyzer tool](run-analyzer-linux.md).

+## How to switch between channels

-## How to migrate from Insiders-Fast to Production channel
+For example, to change channel from Insiders-Fast to Production, do the following:

 1. Uninstall the `Insiders-Fast channel` version of Defender for Endpoint on Linux.